-If anyone tells you the that a screenwriter must set up the story goal before the end of Act 1, avoid their screenwriting advice.
+If anyone tells you that a screenwriter must set up the story goal before the end of Act 1, avoid their screenwriting advice.
 They don’t understand drama.
 I’ll explain in a minute.

 The internet is rife with advice of all kinds, and I find it increasingly difficult to locate useful gems.
 If you’re really critical, you could argue that even the best known and most respected authors such as Robert McKee offer very little in terms of workable advice.
 I’m talking about techniques that writers can actively apply during the writing process.

 Most of what you will find falls in the category of analytical observations – and I have pleaded guilty to the same.

 We do need analysis, and critical thinking about how stories play out.
 But a writer expecting to find practical guides during the actual chore of writing a story will often be sorely disappointed.
 Not much of this around.